 State and local taxes

-Business owners are also subject to taxes in states where they do business.
+Business owners may also be subject to taxes in the states where they do business.

 State corporate income tax

 Owners of pass-through businesses in states with a state income tax on individuals also pay taxes on their share of business profits on their state income tax returns.
-Individual income taxes are levied in 43 states, although New Hampshire only taxes dividend and interest income and Washington only taxes capital gains of high-income taxpayers.
-Top marginal tax rates range from 2.9% (North Dakota) to 11.5% (New Jersey).
+Individual income taxes are levied in 42 states, although Washington only taxes capital gains of high-income taxpayers.
+Top marginal tax rates range from 2.5% (Arizona and North Dakota) to 13.3% (California).

 Sales tax